-Google Chrome is the most popular browser that everyone’s like to use on the planet.
-That’s mean this browser has captured 65% of the market.
-And another big thing is it’s user-friendly and has some advanced settings, features, unlike other browsers which in the same market.
+Google Chrome is the most popular browser that everyone likes to use on the planet.
+That’s mean this browser has captured 60% of the market.
+And another big thing is it’s user-friendly and has some advanced Google Chrome settings, features, unlike other browsers which in the same market.

 When you are accessing the Internet, there are some specific Google Chrome settings that you need to know other than the necessary tweaks you know.